Jun Hyo-seong: 2014–2017: Solo debut and acting career

-Hyoseong released her second extended play titled Colored on March 28, 2016.
-Find Me was promoted as the lead single which featured TS Entertainment labelmate D.Action from the hip-hop duo Untouchable.
-Hyoseong co-wrote the lead single while also writing lyrics for other songs on the album such as Dear Moon which was promoted on music programs alongside the lead single.
+On March 28, 2016, Hyoseong released her second extended play titled Colored.
+Find Me was promoted as the lead single and featured TS Entertainment labelmate D.Action from the hip-hop duo Untouchable.
+Hyoseong co-wrote the lead single while also writing lyrics for other songs on the album such as Dear Moon.

-In May 2016, it was announced that Hyoseong was cast as Park Bo-yeon in the thriller drama, Wanted.
+In May 2016, she was cast as Park Bo-yeon in the thriller drama, Wanted.
 Hyoseong's work on the drama earned her the Special Acting Award – Actress in a Genre Drama at the 2016 SBS Drama Awards.

 In October 2016, it was announced that Hyoseong would be replacing Cao Lu as one of the hosts on the talk show Video Star.
-The show's producer explained Hyoseong was chosen as one of the new hosts because she "has great passion and perseverance for work, and she is going to have awesome chemistry with other show hosts.
-Viewers will be impressed with her realness and honesty."
-Hyoseong has been one of the talk-show hosts since October 18, 2016.
+She was chosen for her "great passion and perseverance for work," and for "her realness and honesty."

 In 2017, Hyoseong was cast as Kim Gyori on the tvN drama Introvert Boss.
 Hyoseong expressed her difficulty with this role in an interview with BNT International stating, "It was frustrating.
 I'm not the type to keep things to myself, but Gyori was the opposite.
 I think a lot and can be shy, but I am extroverted to the extent that I express what I want to say.
 The director allowed us to ad-lib some parts, and it was hard at times to keep my real outgoing personality from coming out."
-The drama aired every Monday and Tuesday from January 16 to March 14, 2017.